solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Introduction_to_Azure_PaaS_MySQL.md

   ![](media/mysql_iops_configuration.png)

 **Some of these features are not exclusive to Flexible Server.
-Further guide sections demonstrate Flexible Server exposes far more versatility and is the preferred PaaS MySQL choice in Azure for new and existing apps.**
+Further guide sections demonstrate Flexible Server exposes far more versatility and is the preferred Azure Database for MySQL choice in Azure for new and existing apps.**

 ##### Flexible Server pricing & TCO